facebook/react-devtools/shells/chrome/README.md

 The source code for this extension has moved to `shells/webextension`.

-Modify the source code there and then rebuild this extension by running `node build.js` in this directory.
+Modify the source code there and then rebuild this extension by running `yarn run build:extension:chrome`.

 ## Testing in Chrome

 You can test a local build of the web extension like so:

- 1. Build the extension: `node build`
+ 1. Build the extension: `yarn run build:extension:chrome`
  1. Follow the on-screen instructions.